hrishikeshsathyian/tp/docs/UserGuide.md

 - `open 1` (Opens the first wedding in the list)
 - `open 3` (Opens the third wedding in the list)

-After a weddings is open, you will be able to see its members on the right:
+After a weddings is open, you will be able to see the people belongs to it on the right:

 ![An open wedding](images/openWedding.png)